 4746 N. Racine Avenue,

-The Riviera Theatre was the largest and most ornate of the movie theaters of the Uptown neighborhood until the opening of the Uptown Theatre almost a decade later.
-Opened in 1918 at a cost of well over half a million dollars (delayed by almost two years due to WW I), this Rapp & Rapp-designed house located on Racine Avenue between Broadway and Lawrence Avenue, originally seated well over 2500 and its building also featured eight storefronts and over 30 apartments.
+The Riviera Theatre was the largest and most ornate of the movie theatres of the Uptown neighborhood until the opening of the Uptown Theatre almost a decade later.
+Opened October 2, 1918 with Lina Cavalieri in “A Woman of Impulse”.
+Built at a cost of well over half a million dollars (delayed by almost two years due to World War I), this Rapp & Rapp-designed house located on N. Racine Avenue between Broadway and W. Lawrence Avenue, originally seated 2,600 and its building also featured eight storefronts and over 30 apartments.

-Initially the Riviera was to have been operated by the Jones, Linick & Schaefer chain, which operated several Loop movie houses in the 10s and 20s such as the Orpheum, the Rialto, and the McVickers.
-However, the Riviera ended up becoming the second major theater of the Balaban & Katz circuit, which at the time also included the Central Park, now regarded as Chicago’s first true “movie palace”.
+Initially the Riviera Theatre was to have been operated by the Jones, Linick & Schaefer chain, which operated several Loop movie houses in the 1910’s and 1920’s such as the Orpheum Theatre, the Rialto Theatre, and the McVickers Theatre.
+However, the Riviera Theatre ended up becoming the second major theatre of the Balaban & Katz circuit, which at the time also included the Central Park Theatre, now regarded as Chicago’s first true ‘movie palace’.

-Featuring movies accompanied by an orchestra, the Riviera also featured “high class” musical acts onstage.
-The theater mainly catered to the upper-middle class residents of the Uptown area, especially women.
-The Riviera continued to remain one of the neighborhood’s most popular movie houses for decades, even once the almost 4500-seat Uptown Theatre opened just down the street.
+Featuring movies accompanied by the orchestra of S. Leopold Kohl, the Riviera Theatre also featured “high class” musical acts on stage.
+It was initially equipped with a Barton theatre organ which was later replaced by a Wurlitzer organ.
+The theatre mainly catered to the upper-middle class residents of the Uptown area, especially women.
+The Riviera Theatre continued to remain one of the neighborhood’s most popular movie houses for decades, even once the almost 4,500-seat Uptown Theatre opened just down the street.

-After closing as a movie theater in the mid-1980s, it became first a nightclub, and a few years later, after the nightclub closed, one of Chicago’s most popular concert venues, as it remains today.
+By 1977 it was in its final days as a full-time movie theatre as occasional live concerts were beginning to be staged.
+It became first a nightclub in 1986, and a few years later, after the nightclub closed, one of Chicago’s most popular concert venues, as it remains today.

 It still has a feel of faded elegance to it, and in 2000 the concert hall was named one of the historically important structures making up the Uptown Square National Historic District.